-Every Woman Needs a Manager Who Does This One Thing was originally published on Vault.
+Every Woman Needs a Manager Who Does This One Thing was originally published on Firsthand.

 It’s been said that other people sometimes know us better than we know ourselves.
 That can be especially true when it comes to finding new job opportunities.

 The best kinds of leaders are those that care about their employees and want them to succeed.
 A key part of that is recognizing that talented employees can do more when given more responsibility, seniority, and oversight.

 When DowDuPont Inc. CFO Howard Ungerleider saw how well Beth Nicholas performed as an accounting director, he promoted her to global finance director for Dow’s agricultural products unit.

 “It was one of those moments where you pause and the tummy turns a little bit,” Nicholas told the Wall Street Journal.
 “You should feel uncomfortable when you take a new job because the opportunity to grow is so vast.”